walter-telsnig/bachelors_thesis_2025_2026/README.md

 ## Implemented Algorithms

 1.  **Gemini 2.5 Flash (Abstractive)**
     -   A modern Large Language Model (LLM) by Google.
 It understands context, semantics, and can synthesize information into new sentences.
+Abstractive summaries generated via Gemini are inherently stochastic due to sampling-based decoding (e.g., temperature).
+While extractive methods are fully deterministic, repeated runs of the abstractive model with identical parameters may yield slightly different summaries and metric scores.
+This behavior is expected and is addressed in the thesis through repeated evaluation runs and aggregate analysis where appropriate.

 2.  **Luhn (Extractive)**
     -   A heuristic method based on word frequency.
 Importance is determined by the density of "significant" words (frequent but not stop-words).